 Best Travel Insurance Comparison

 Below is a quick overlook on some of the most popular travel insurance providers followed by a brief review of each.
-Prices in the table reflect an insurance quote for a single traveler visiting China for a month, is thirty, intends on spending $6,000 for the trip, and is interested in a platinum insurance policy.
+Prices in the table reflect an insurance quote for a single, 30-year old traveler visiting China for a month who intends on spending $6,000 for the trip and is interested in a platinum insurance policy.

 Based on our research, for the average traveler it seems that World Nomads offers strong travel insurance that covers a tremendous amount of activities.
-It’s always worth comparing quotes, though, which is why we also suggest you look at Roam Right as well.
+It’s always worth comparing quotes, though, which is why we also suggest you look at Travelex as well.

 If you are a senior or have pre-existing conditions, we feel that Allianz Global Assistance offers the best option.
 If you feel that we are missing a quality service that deserves mentioning, please introduce it in the comments below.